Table of Content

-Moreover, additive manufacturing has been a great aid in creating eyewear from new materials, that can bend and not break, proving patients with the longevity of the glasses and the convenience not having to change them so often or be very gentle with them.
+Moreover, additive manufacturing has been a great aid in creating eyewear from new materials that can bend and not break, providing patients with the longevity of the glasses and the convenience of not having to change them so often or be very gentle with them.

 Another application of 3D printing technology in the future may be donor organ 3D printing.
 The idea is to take a tissue sample and create a fully functional organ using additive manufacturing.
 This technology is being developed as we speak, so it can soon be our reality.

-Most common materials used for designers within jewellery is metal.
+The most common material used for designers within jewellery is metal.
 3D Printing materialises the following materials to develop its products: Brass (Gold, colour and PU plating), Silver (Gloss and high gloss, satin, sandblasted and antique) and Gold (14k or 18k and polishing).

 Nowadays, we can find more and more products being 3D printed for mass production.
 Such things include clothes, footwear, eyewear, jewellery, accessories.
 The list goes on and on.

-There are many famous brands such as Adidas, that is now mass producing sneakers that have been 3D printed using recycled plastic.
+There are many famous brands, such as Adidas, that are now mass producing sneakers that have been 3D printed using recycled plastic.